mull-project/mull/Docs/Config.md

 Supported test frameworks:

  - `GoogleTest`: default value.
 Works out of the box except for typed tests (see #15).
- - `CustomTest`: used for project with custom test framework.
+ - `CustomTest`: used for a project with a custom test framework.
 See `custom_tests` below.
  - `SimpleTest`: used for testing only.

 ---